What are the sentences for Manslaughter in Minnesota?

 Manslaughter charges in the state of Minnesota can have serious consequences.
 Even if the death was unintentional, you could end up spending a number of years behind bars because of your negligence.

 You will need an experienced attorney with a solid track record in your corner.
-If you live in the Minnesota area, call upon JS Defense for a reliable and vigorous defense.
+If you live in the Minnesota area, call upon JS Defense for a reliable and agressive defense.

 Sentences for manslaughter in Minnesota